telerik/xamarin-forms-docs/controls/datagrid/columns/columns-width.md

 ## Example

-For the purpose of this example, we are going to use the following simple business objects:
+For the purpose of this example, we are going to use the following business object:

 ```C#
  public class Data